The Switch is one of the steps in Power Automate that can cause a lot of failures. And it might not always be clear why things are going wrong.

 The Switch

-then I created a new list item and selected Choice 1 as my value for my choice field.
+Then I created a new list item and selected Choice 1 as my value for my choice field.
+This now mean that my switch step will run the branch relevant to the Choice 1 that was selected when the item was created in SharePoint.

 But that is not the case.
-Your flow will fail with an ugly:
+Your flow will fail with an ugly error message:

 The execution of template action ‘Switch’ failed: The result of the evaluation of ‘scope’ action expression ‘@triggerBody()?[‘Choice’]?[‘Value’]’ is not valid.
 It is of type ‘Null’ but is expected to be a value of type ‘String, Integer’.

 One way to get around this is to check before the switch if the choice field has been set or not and then run the switch only when it is set.
-If this is your approach then “have you noticed that your flows become large?”
+If this is your approach then, have you noticed that your flows become large?
+Many of these condition steps just make flows difficult to understand.

 There is a better way around this.